iCarambaa/STIErrorHandling/README.md

 ### Presenting an error

-To present an error in your application you can call the following method in every instance of `UIView`, `UIViewController` or any other class that inherits from `UIResponder` to show a `UIAlertView` that represents the error:
+To present an error in your application you can call the following method in every instance of `UIView`, `UIViewController` or any other class that inherits from `UIResponder` to show a `UIAlertController` that represents the error:

     -[UIResponder presentError:completionHandler:]